treffynnon/PHP-at-Job-Queue-Wrapper/README.md

 * at (you will already have this installed as it comes with Linux distributions)
 * PHP 5.3 and above due to the use of namespaces in the code

+## Installation

+With composer already setup/init in your project you can add this project with:

+    composer require "Treffynnon/PHP-at-Job-Queue-Wrapper"

 ## Running the Tests

+Clone this repository and install the development dependencies using composer:

+    composer install

-To run the test you will need to install the PHPUnit framework, which is easily done via PEAR.
-Once PHPUnit is installed you can simply run:
+Once complete you can simply run:

-    phpunit tests
+    composer run-script test

 from the root directory of the at Job Queue Wrapper.